Defalt555/Todo-List---Python/README.md

 # Who I am ?
-Im a French high school student who loves programming but didn't dive deep into it.
-I want it to change by actively posting on GitHub and participating as much as possible.
-Taking experience is my main objective.
-And my dream job is to be a software engineer.
+Im a French high school student who loves programming but didn't relly deep dive into it.
+So I want to be more active by posting on GitHub and participating as much as possible.
+Taking experience is my main objective for now, because my dream job is to be a software engineer.